CobBO: Coordinate Backoff Bayesian Optimization with Two-Stage Kernels: Conclusion

 \section{Conclusion}

-CobBO is a variant of coordinate ascent tailored for Bayesian optimization.
-The number of consistent queries within each selected coordinate subspace is determined by a backoff stopping rule.
-Combining projection on random subspaces, function value interpolation and GP regression, we provide a practical Bayesian optimization method.
+CobBO is a variant of coordinate ascent tailored for Bayesian optimization with a stopping rule to switch coordinate subspaces.
+The sampling policy of subspaces is proven to have tight regret bounds with respect to the best subspace in hindsight.
+Combining the projection on random subspaces with a two-stage kernels for function value interpolation and GP regression, we provide a practical Bayesian optimization method of affordable computational costs in high dimensions.
 Empirically, CobBO consistently finds comparable or better solutions with reduced trial complexity in comparison with the state-of-the-art methods across a variety of benchmarks.